Herbalist & Herbal Practitioners

 Around the world, a Master Herbalist may also refer to the use of herbs as medicinal Botany (a neologism by Dr.K.Seshagirirao, University of Hyderabad, India), medical herbalism, herbal medicine, Herbology, botanical medicine and phytotherapy.

-Herbology using herbal medicines is a widespread and traditional medicinal or folk medicine practice based on the use of plants and plant extracts.
+Herbology using herbal medicines is a widespread and traditional medicinal or folk medicine practice based on the use of plants and plant extracts, and their observed effect.

 People in all continents have long used hundreds of indigenous plants as herbal therapies for the treatment of various ailments dating back to prehistory.
 There is evidence that suggests Neanderthals living 60,000 years ago in present-day Iraq used plants for medicinal purpose, and they remain in use today.